 Students who have not successfully appealed (or failed to meet conditions of an approved appeal) will remain on suspended status and may not receive federal student aid.
 Students who choose not to appeal, or whose appeal is not approved, may be able to re-establish eligibility for Title IV aid.
 Such students may (if they are permitted) continue to enroll for courses at their own expense until they have met all of the SAP standards have returned to good standing.
 Retroactive payments will not be made for periods in which a student was not eligible for financial aid.

 Students have the Right to Appeal their loss of Title IV, HEA funding status.
 A student whose aid is suspended may request reinstatement by following the appeal process.
 Students will be notified of their financial aid status (GOOD, WARNING, SUSPENSION) at the end of each semester and must submit an appeal by the due date to be considered for aid for a suspended period.

 Students may appeal the decision to suspend financial aid for unusual or extenuating circumstances, such as:

 Students must submit a written explanation of the circumstances that caused their suspension and provide supportive documentation.
 Student must explain their failure to meet SAP and what has changed to allow them now to regain their aid.
 Students must meet with their academic advisor and develop a written Academic Plan that clearly demonstrates how the student will regain eligibility.
-The completed Appeal and Academic Plan must be submitted to the Executive Director by the deadline of the Late Registration and Add/Drop period for the term.
+The completed Appeal and Academic Plan must be submitted to the President by the deadline of the Late Registration and Add/Drop period for the term.
 Decisions are made within 3 business days after receipt.
 Students will be notified in writing.
 If the appeal is denied, the student will lose eligibility for federal, state, and institutional aid until the student meets the GPA and completion rate requirements above.